 Variable credit.
 Students gain off-campus work experience in a chemical or biochemical laboratory.
-A maximum of six credit hours from Chemistry 472 may count as chemistry electives.
-Additional credits count as free electives. \Prerequisite(s): Approval of the department chair Signature Learning Experience: Internship.
+For students in the Chemistry Laboratory Sciences major, twelve credits of CH 472 count as requirements for the major.
+For other chemistry majors, this may be taken as a chemistry elective course and a maximum of six credit hours from Chemistry 472 may count this way.
+Additional credits beyond these amounts count as free electives.
+Prerequisite(s): Approval of the department chair Signature Learning Experience: Internship.
 Register by Instructor.
 This course is repeatable for credit.